 In his first Budget as Chancellor in 2008, Alistair Darling announced that a 2 pence per litre increase expected to be introduced on 1 October 2008 would be postponed, leaving fuel duty rates at 50.35 pence per litre.
 Planned increases in road fuel gases, biofuel duty rates and rebated oils rates were also postponed.
 The Chancellor said the global credit crunch had pushed prices up at the pumps and the postponement would help motorists and businesses “get through what is a difficult time for everyone”.

 The 2 pence per litre increase was introduced on 1 September 2009 with plans for a one pence per litre increase in real terms each year from 2010 to 2013, which the Chancellor claimed would save two million tonnes of CO2 per year by 2013-14.
 In Labour’s final budget it was announced that rises in fuel duty for 2010 would be staged, with a one penny per litre increase on 1 April and 1 October and there would be a subsequent increase of 0.76 per litre on 1 January 2011.

 These planned increases were continued by the Coalition government in its first (emergency) Budget of June 2010.

-In addition, Chancellor George Osborne announced that the fuel duty escalator introduced by the previous Labour Cabinet, which would have added an extra penny to fuel on top of inflation, would be cancelled for the duration of this Parliament.
+Chancellor George Osborne announced that the fuel duty escalator introduced by the previous Labour Cabinet, which would have added an extra penny to fuel on top of inflation, would be cancelled for the duration of the Parliament.

 Instead, a ‘Fair Fuel Stabiliser’ was introduced and in the March 2012 Budget, the Chancellor confirmed that above inflation rises would return only if the oil price fell below £45 on a sustained basis.